ChmilevFA/telegram-bots/src/README.md

 - Add more tests
 - Fill in current README with actual information
 - Add smiles to replies and buttons
-- Add links to rates and statistics (as it do @ya bot)
+- Add links to rates and statistics (as it does @ya bot)